 With our upcoming road trip, we hope to land more house sitting gigs occasionally and thus sought out opportunities locally.

 In exchange for a beautiful home to live in with all the comforts one could ask for we just have to take care of Daisy, their sweet, lovable dachshund.

 Daisy is absolutely easy going and we love being around her.
 She’s also a pretty low maintenance dog.

 A little dry food in the morning, a dental chew in the afternoon, some canned food in the evening.
 She takes pills twice a day with her food, which she happily gulps down with the rest of her food.

 Beyond that, she just has to have some medicine rubbed on her ears once a day.
 She doesn’t need to be walked and is well house trained to sit by the door and bark when she wants out.

 After a few months driving through the American West we crossed the border into Baja California where we did a remote house sitting assignment up in the mountains.
 We took care of two ranch dogs, two retired horses, and a handful of chickens.

-From there we drove along the coast to Mazatlan and Puerto Vallarta before heading inland to Mexico City for another assignment.
+From there we explored the beautiful city of Mazatlan and then drove along the coast Puerto Vallarta before heading inland to Mexico City for another assignment.